-The WMA closes to deer hunting when the U.S. Geological Survey water level gauge CRMS 5373 is at or above 3.0 msl feet and reopens when water levels recede to 2.5 msl feet following a closure (Figure 4-1).
+The WMA closes to deer hunting when the U.S. Geological Survey water level gauge CRMS 5373 is at or above 3 feet mean sea level (msl) and reopens when water levels recede to 2.5 msl feet following a closure (Figure 4-1).

-Figure 4-1.
-CRMS Station 5373
+Figure 4-1: CRMS Station 5373

 The operation of the diversion could lead to mortality, especially for less mobile species and adjacent alligator nests (Lance et al. 2010).
 An increase in water levels would negatively affect the size of suitable habitat for nesting.
 Flooding of nests and the concentrate of predators and harmful insects, such as fire ants, would negatively affect hatching success.

 Impacts to alligator populations would be similar, but less intense for adults given their resilience to flood conditions.
-There can be much variation in directional shifts of alligator populations following tropical storm events, and some of the changes are more the effect of prey availability to lower salinity areas (Strickland et al. 2020).
+There can be much variation in directional shifts of alligator populations following tropical storm events, and some of the changes are more the effect of prey availability in lower salinity areas (Strickland et al. 2020).
 Recent high-water has had significant impact on egg harvest within the WMA.
 LDWF determines the price per alligator egg the agency receives back from hunters and selects commercial alligator egg hunters via a bid process.
 Reduced nesting, reduced nesting success, and the effects these reductions have on the overall alligator population from operation of the diversion negatively impacts the income of commercial alligator hunters and the revenues LDWF receives back from these hunters.
 Further management measures (such as hunting season reductions or closures) by LDWF could potentially mitigate impacts to alligator populations that would occur during diversion operation.
+With implementation of management measures, little to no significant adverse direct impacts to wildlife populations are anticipated from implementation of this alternative.